holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 - Run `python3 -m http.server` to start a web server locally
 - Open `http://localhost:8000/script.html` to try the app.

-You can now add the `script.html` file to your Github pages or similar.
-NO SERVER REQUIRED!
+You can now add the `script.html` file to your Github pages or similar. **no separate server needed!**

 ### Formats